patashish704/pandoc-complete/demo/demo_pandoc.md

 $$ {#eq:mywave}

-Say I am writing my notes and I need to put in some piece of code for later referece.
+Say I am writing my notes and I need to put in some piece of code for later reference.
 Let's do that here

 ``` {.python .numberLines #lst:pyimports}
 import numpy as np